BardOfCodes/wacky/README.md

 1) [YACS](https://github.com/rbgirshick/yacs): Generally Yacs is great and I have used it in all my previous projects.
 Howver, its hard to configure ablations procedurally, or have quick command line changes on to config directly with yacs.

 2) [Hydra](https://github.com/facebookresearch/hydra): Pretty awesome, espcially since I am stealing the arbitrary config command-line support idea from hydra.
 Main drawback is that only works with yaml files, which prohibits programmatic configurations.

+## Acknowledgements

+I used ChatGPT while creating this tool.
+It was helpful in many ways, especially with boiler-plate code and documentation.
+But it was misleading at times as well.
+Overall, it is helpful (don't know if its 10x though)!